Are you looking for good colored drawing papers? Something heavy enough to take a lot of layers, but in colors to save time?

 I’ll begin with the papers I use most often.

-Stonehenge is available in ten colors in addition to white.
-Most of the colors are light neutral colors and grays, but they also have black and a lovely light blue that I want to try.
+Stonehenge is available in nine colors in addition to white.
+Most of the colors are light neutral colors and grays, but they also have black.
 Fawn is my favorite color for horses and landscapes.
-It’s a 90-pound paper, is quite “soft” to the touch, and can take a lot of layers.
+It’s a 90-pound paper, is quite “soft” to the touch, and but can take a lot of layers.

 Available as sheets (8-1/2 x 11 and 19×25), pads (9×12 and 12×16), and boards and sanded surfaces (218lb, very sturdy.)
 I don’t mind admitting that the sanded version is intriguing!
 The boards may not be suitable for colored pencil unless you really like toothy paper.

-I buy Canson Mi-Teintes in the full sheet or pads from Hobby Lobby for about $3.00 a sheet, 40% off with a coupon.
+I sometimes buy Canson Mi-Teintes in the full sheet or pads from Hobby Lobby.
+However, I prefer the drawing pads, which are available in a couple of color assortments.

 Strathmore Artagain Drawing Paper